thomasjlittle/CS-224W/README.md

-# Predicting Copolymer Properties Using Graph Neural Networks - UNFINISHED
+# Predicting Copolymer Properties Using Graph Neural Networks

 General idea - recreate diblock microphase separation plot as baseline and then expand to triblock polymers if possible